galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon warning %} Security advisory!
 >- *Please do not install the ToolFactory on a public server*
->- Although it will only run for administrative users, it allows unlimited scripting and that is never a good idea on a public facing machine.
+>- Although it will only run for administrative users, it allows unlimited scripting and that is a high security risk opportunity for any public facing machine.
+>- In fact, Galaxy is very good at isolating tools to stop them doing mischief.
+But that's no reason to chance your arm.
+They keep inventing better mice.
 >- Please install it locally as described below.
 >- For this reason, the training materials can't make use of existing public Galaxy infrastructure like most of the GTN material.
->- Fortunately, there are a number of local installation alternatives available, depending on how you prefer to work described in the next section.
+>- Fortunately, there are a number of local installation alternatives to choose from, depending on how you prefer to work, described in the next section.
 {: .warning}

 #### 1. Install into an existing local non-docker development Galaxy

 - Highly recommended if you already have or want to start a local disposable Galaxy server for development.
 Quick and easy.
-As persistent as the Galaxy itself.
-- Only administrators can use the ToolFactory.
-Normal users will see an error message saying that they are not allowed to use it.
 - Your work will be persistent like any other jobs on that Galaxy.
-- Please do not install on a public or production Galaxy server
 - Once installed, it appears on the tool menu for all users, **but only local administrative users can successfully execute it**
 - It will fail with an explanation for non-administrative users.
 - If you have a private toolshed, you can configure the ToolFactory to upload new tools and then install them back to the host Galaxy.